wix-incubator/rnsst/README.md

 # React Native Storybook Screenshot Testing

-> This is a helper project which allows you to run screenshot tests for your React Native Storybook project with Applitools.
+> This is a helper project which allows you to run screenshot tests for your React Native Storybook project.

 ## Prerequisites

 This project depends on having detox and storybook running in your project.
 You can read more about [Detox](https://github.com/wix/Detox) and about [Storybook](https://storybook.js.org/)

-Also this project uses Detox Applitools testing as a dependency.
-You can check it [here](https://github.com/wix-incubator/detox-applitools-testing)
+This project generates a directory with images from Storybook.
+Detecting changes in them is outside of scope for this module.

 ## Install